Jabble/tamu-rdm-workshops/modules/file-organization.md

 Record all changes to a file no matter how small.
 Discard obsolete versions after making backups.

 From: DMPTool "Data Management General Guidance" [website](https://dmptool.org/dm_guidance)

+## Conclusion
+The goal of having folder and file naming conventions is primarily for easy identification (through search and browse) and sorting.
+This way you can quickly navigate to the right place and identify the file or files you need at a glance.

+Remember, you can use other means to save more information about your files and the data within them.
+We discussed this in more depth in the "Data Documentation" portion.
+This can be done inside the file itself or in a seperate Notebooks and README file that describe your file naming convention and file organization.

 ## References
 - Library Carpentry. [lesson](https://data-lessons.github.io/library-data-intro/03-foundations/)